Skip to main contentSkip to footer

 • Families and students are encouraged to talk as a group.
 Students also spend time individually with each person to learn about different aspects of their lives.

-• Alzheimer’s Society keep in touch with family throughout the programme, and address any welfare issues should they arise.
+• Alzheimer’s Society keep in touch with the family throughout the programme, and address concerns should they arise.

 • Following visits, students complete a reflective account about their visits.
 This helps to reinforce their learning.